zitadel/zitadel/docs/docs/legal/service-description/billing.md

 custom_edit_url: null
 ---

+Last updated on November 15, 2023

 This annex of the [Framework Agreement](../terms-of-service) describes the pricing and billing of our Services.

-Last revised: November 9, 2023

 ## Pricing